May 25 Outage After Action Report

 ELL’s Little Gypsy 3 gas power plant also suffered an unplanned outage.
 The outage began on April 1 and was due to turbine vibration issues.

 Washington Parish Energy Center Unit 2 gas power plant experienced an unplanned outage in the early afternoon of May 25.
 It returned to service and reached full output about fifteen minutes after the May 25 outage and load shed event began.
+Because of this unit’s location relative to the transmission constraint, its outage did not contribute to the blackout.

 Several non-Entergy generators in southeast and south-central Louisiana also were experiencing unplanned outages on May 25.